Today I thought it might be helpful to share a few tips about how to work effectively from home.

 Wherever possible, you need to let family and friends know that you are now working from home, and give them an idea of your typical work schedule or hours that you keep so that they understand that just because you’re at home it doesn’t mean you are available to them.

-What other tips would you add if you work from home?
+What other tips would you add around how to work from home effectively?
 I’d love to hear more.